///

 PLANTS

-Let’s look at the following definition: “Cacti are the group of closely related plants that have clusters of spines and that are native to North and South America.”
+I collect and cultivate cacti.
+“Cacti are the group of closely related plants that have clusters of spines and that are native to North and South America.”
 (MAUSETH et al., 2002).

 What defines a cacti, and makes it different from other plants, is the presence of a structure called the areole, from which clusters of spines form from.
 Those spines are modified, highly-specialized leaves that had its surface area reduced to prevent water loss.
 They are not capable of photosynthesis, however.
 In cacti, it’s the stem (meaning the body) that is responsible for the photosynthesis and for the gas exchanges.